Dengtiel/alu-higher_level_programming/python-import_modules/README.md

 ## Files:
 - `1-calculation.py`: A program that imports functions from `calculator_1.py` and performs addition, subtraction, multiplication, and division using the variables `a = 10` and `b = 5`.
 - `calculator_1.py`: A Python file that defines four basic mathematical functions: `add`, `sub`, `mul`, and `div`.

+# Python Import Modules

+This directory contains examples of argument handling in Python scripts.

+## Files:
+- `2-args.py`: A program that prints the number of and lists the arguments passed to it.